Redwood Park

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Redwood Park is lower than average nationally.
-The median income is $53,943 and the average income is $60,256.
-In contrast, Greater Adelaide has a median income of $54,808 and an average income of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Redwood Park are approximately $58,690 (median) and $65,559 (average) as of September 2025.
-Census 2021 income data shows that incomes in Redwood Park cluster around the 55th percentile nationally.
-The income distribution reveals that 40.2% of residents earn between $1,500 and $2,999 (2,338 people), which is similar to regional levels where 31.8% fall within this range.
-After housing costs, residents retain 88.1% of their income, indicating strong purchasing power.
-The area's SEIFA income ranking places it in the 5th decile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that median income in Redwood Park is $53,943 and average income stands at $60,256.
+This is lower than national averages of $54,808 (median) and $66,852 (average).
+In Greater Adelaide, median income is $54,808 and average income is $66,852.
+Based on Wage Price Index growth of 8.8% since financial year ending June 2023, current estimates for Redwood Park would be approximately $58,690 (median) and $65,559 (average) by September 2025.
+Census data from 2021 shows that incomes in Redwood Park cluster around the 55th percentile nationally.
+Income distribution reveals that 40.2% of residents earn between $1,500 and $2,999 annually (2,339 people).
+After housing costs, residents retain 88.1% of their income.
+The area's SEIFA income ranking places it in the fifth decile nationally.

 Frequently Asked Questions - Income